DADADESIGN-Berlin/BasicFeature/README.md

 SET /p folderName=Name of folder? git clone https://github.com/DADADESIGN-Berlin/basicFeature %folderName% && code %folderName%
 ```
 Now you can really kickstart new features in a second.
-Go to your project-folder on the CMD and prompt:
+Go to your worling folder on the CMD and prompt:

 G:/__LABOR>```create_new_feature ```